GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/README.md

 ---

-This project conducts a comprehensive analysis of execution times for image recognition tasks offloaded to different edge servers, including MacBook Pro models, a Raspberry Pi, and a Virtual Machine (VM).
-The primary objective is to evaluate the performance and efficiency of mobile edge computing environments in processing image recognition tasks.
-The dataset and Python code used for this analysis are part of an experimental study aimed at benchmarking the execution times across various hardware configurations.
+This project undertakes a comprehensive analysis of execution times for image recognition tasks offloaded to various edge servers, including MacBook Pro models, a Raspberry Pi, and a Virtual Machine (VM).
+The aim is to evaluate the performance and efficiency of mobile edge computing environments in handling image recognition tasks.
+The dataset and Python code utilized in this analysis are integral to an experimental study designed to benchmark execution times across diverse hardware configurations.

 ## Dataset Overview

-The datasets capture the execution times (in seconds) for an image recognition task performed on different machines/edge servers.
-Each dataset comprises two columns:
+The datasets detail the execution times (in seconds) for an image recognition task performed on different machines/edge servers.
+Each dataset includes two columns:
-- **Local Time**: The timestamp when the task execution occurred.
+- **Local Time**: The timestamp at which the task execution occurred.
-- **Execution Time**: The total time taken to complete the image recognition task.
+- **Execution Time**: The total duration taken to complete the image recognition task.

 The tasks were executed using the `imageai.Prediction` machine learning library.
-The "Turnaround Time" (TAT) includes the duration from when the image is transferred to the edge server until the image recognition result is received back at the mobile edge node.
+The "Turnaround Time" (TAT) encompasses the period from when the image is transferred to the edge server until the image recognition result is received back at the mobile edge node.

 ### Edge Servers Utilized
 - **MacBookPro1**